Many people have unusual sensations just before a seizure starts.

-If seizures are not well controlled, people may be unable to get a driver’s license.
+If seizures are not well-controlled, people may be unable to get a driver’s license.
 They may have difficulty keeping a job or getting insurance.
 They may be socially stigmatized.
 As a result, their quality of life may be substantially reduced.

-If seizures are not completely controlled, people are twice as likely to die as those who do not have seizures.
+If seizures are not completely controlled, people are two to three times more likely to die than those who do not have seizures.